BPLIM/ReplicationApp/Server/UserGuide.md

 # Replication Guide

 This document serves as a guide for replications by external researchers.
-It is mainly targeted at researchers that work with BPLIM's modified datasets, but it is not exclusive to this type of researchers.
+It is mainly targeted at researchers that work with BPLIM's modified datasets, but it may be of use to other researchers.
 Researchers that do not work with modified data may still want to use the application (see section 1) to ensure full reproducibility of their results.

 Researchers use modified datasets to test and prepare their code.
-Once they are done with coding they should request that BPLIM replicates the analysis on the original data.
+Once they are done with coding they should request that BPLIM staff replicate the analysis on the original data.
 This replication process has two phases.
 The first phase is the responsibility of the researcher, who must confirm that the process runs flawlessly in a single execution.
 Ideally this should be done using BPLIM's Replication Application.
-If this phase is successful, researchers should communicate this outcome to BPLIM staff and request the code to be run on the original data.
+If this phase is successful, researchers should communicate this outcome to BPLIM staff by email and request the code to be run on the original data.
 Researchers working only with non-modified data should abstain from making the aforementioned request (second phase).
-After verifying that the code has indeed run successfully and that no file has been tampered with upon conclusion of the first phase, BPLIM staff will run the researcher's scripts on the original data.
+After verifying that the code has indeed run successfully and that no file has been tampered with, BPLIM staff will run the researcher's scripts on the original data.

 ## 1. Replication Application